ComposableFi/composable/docs/docs/networks/composable/composable-crowdloan.md

 ## DOT Purchase Log

 This page catalogues all the stablecoin conversions to DOT via TPS (the OTC desk of 3AC ) and contributed to the crowdloan for the Composable Parachain.
+You can find the purchase logs corresponding to the Ethereum address for stablecoin contributors on our [Github](https://github.com/ComposableFi/composable/blob/main/docs/docs/networks/composable/crowdloan-contributors/LAYR-stables-logs.csv).

 | Date       | Stablecoins    | DOT purchase price |
 | ---------- | -------------- | ------------------ |